- HAIR LOSS

 There are three main causes of reactive hair loss.

-Stress, severe fatigue and emotional shock can cause chain reactions in the body, including stress-related hair loss.
+Stress, severe fatigue, and emotional shock can cause chain reactions in the body, including hair loss.
 They have an impact at the cellular level and on the hair follicles.
 They have harmful effects on the scalp and can alter hair growth.

 Hair loss after pregnancy is quite common in women.

-A few months after giving birth, which is an event that affect women both physically and mentally, a number of women notice that they easily lose more than 100 hairs per day, which strikes them as abnormal.
+A few months after giving birth, which has both physical and mental effects, a number of women notice that they easily lose more than 100 hairs a day, which strikes them as abnormal.
 This hair loss in women may be due to hormonal changes caused by pregnancy, particularly due to an imbalance in male hormones.

 There are many links between hair loss and illness.